nouraAlqassem/landing-page-new/landing-page-project-final-main/README.md

 - Enhanced Active State Highlighting:
   - Active sections are highlighted with a distinct background color and border.
   - Corresponding navigation items are clearly highlighted with a bold font and a distinct background color.
-- Scroll to Top" Button: A button appears when scrolling down, allowing users to quickly navigate to the top of the page.
+- Scroll to Top Button: A button appears when scrolling down, allowing users to quickly navigate to the top of the page.
-- Fully Responsive Design: Ensures compatibility and usability across desktops, tablets, and mobile phones.
+- Fully Responsive Design:
+  - Ensures compatibility and usability across desktops, tablets, and mobile phones.
+  - Improved navigation bar design for better usability on mobile devices.

 ---